the-turing-way/the-turing-way/book/website/community-handbook/consistency.md

 (ch-consistency-requirements-checklist)=
 ### Consistency Checklist

+> This checklist was developed based on the insights gained from _The Turing Way's_ participation in 2020's [Google Season of Docs](https://developers.google.com/season-of-docs) (GSoD) Programme.
+> The [Technical Writer](https://github.com/paulowoicho) selected to work on _The Turing Way_ helped make the book retrospectively consistent by creating guidelines, templates, and issues to facilitate new contributions.
+> The PRs and issues raised by the Technical Writer are tagged with the `gsod2020` label in _The Turing Way_ Github repo.

 - Hard Requirements
   - Add labels to chapters, subchapters and images to enable cross-referencing.
   - Convert all HTML formatting to Markdown.